 In any event, you will need to replace the oil cooler, change the oil, and flush the whole cooling system.
 Aftermarket oil coolers are available, such as the CFT Performance Oil Cooler, as an upgrade to prevent this problem from arising again.
 Replacing the oil cooler with an OEM unit can lead to future issues arising as the blame lays on the poor design and manufacturing of the stock oil cooler.

-On the 3.0 EcoDiesel the EGR cooler is prone to cracking.
-Fortunately, in October of 2019, FCA issued a recall for 108,000 EcoDiesel Ram’s due to cracking EGR coolers.
+The EGR cooler is prone to cracking.
+Fortunately, in October of 2019, Fiat Chrysler Automobiles (FCA) issued a recall for 108,000 EcoDiesel Ram 1500’s due to EGR cooler failure.
 FCA claimed that hairline cracks in the EGR cooler could cause coolant to leak into the engine bay and cause fires.

 While the likelihood of a fire starting from a cracked EGR cooler is low, it does have various other performance impact.
-A failed cooler can lead to very hot exhaust gases being sent back into the engine, resulting in engine overheating.
+An EGR cooler failure can lead to very hot exhaust gases being sent back into the engine, resulting in engine overheating.
 Additionally it can cause an exhaust leak while will decrease engine performance and acceleration.

 Symptoms of a Cracked EGR Cooler